CORONAVIRUS - UPDATE - (23rd MARCH 2020)

-FRIDAY By Appointment Only
+(Face-to-Face By Appointment Only)

 The Saltburn Well-Being Centre is in the heart of Saltburn, close to Saltburn Railway Station with easy access to regular train services to and from Darlington.
 Northern Rail time-tables from Darlington can be found here or http://www.nationalrail.co.uk/stations/slb/details.html

 Bus Stops for regular services to the villages in East Cleveland, Guisborough, Redcar, Marske and Middlesbrough are situated directly opposite the Centre.
+Buses locally are the X4, 48 and 28

-Saltburn is also easily accessible by A174 coast road that runs between Redcar and Whitby.
-2 hours of FREE parking is available in town, and longer on the outskirt edge of town within a short walk.
+2 hours of FREE parking is available in town.
+If you require longer find a safe parking space on the outskirt edge of town within a short walk.

 From Secrets by Freya North